-- (a) A fully approved law school's bar passage rate shall be sufficient, for purposes of Standard 301(a), if the law school demonstrates that it meets any one of the following tests: - (1) That for students who graduated from the law school within the five most recently completed calendar years: - (i) 75 percent or more of these graduates who sat for the bar passed a bar examination, or - (ii) in at least each of three of these calendar years, 75 percent of the students graduating and sitting for the bar have passed a bar examination.
+- (a) A fully approved law school's bar passage rate shall be sufficient, for purposes of Standard 301(a) 303, if the law school demonstrates that it meets any one of the following tests: - (1) That for students who graduated from the law school within the five most recently completed calendar years: - (A) 75 percent or more of these graduates who sat for the bar examination passed a bar examination; or - (B) in each of at least three of these calendar years, 75 percent of the students graduating in those years and sitting for the bar examination have passed a bar examination.

-In demonstrating compliance under sections (1)(a) and (b), the law school must report bar passage results from as many jurisdictions as necessary to account for at least 70% of its graduates each year, starting with the jurisdiction in which the highest number of graduates took the bar exam and proceeding in descending order of frequency.
+In demonstrating compliance under sections (1)(A) and (B) $\overline{(1)(a)}$ and (b), the law school must report bar passage results from as many jurisdictions as necessary to account for at least 70% of its graduates each year, starting with the jurisdiction in which the highest number of graduates took the bar examination exam and proceeding in descending order of frequency.

-(2) That in at least each of three or more of the five most recently completed calendar years, the law school's annual first-time bar passage rate in the jurisdictions reported by the school is no more than 15 points below the average first-time bar passage rates for graduates of ABA-approved law schools taking the bar examination in these same jurisdictions.
+(2) That in each of at least three or more of the five most recently completed calendar years, the law school's annual first-time bar passage rate in the jurisdictions reported by the school is no more than 15 points below the average first-time bar passage rates for graduates of ABA-approved law schools taking the bar examination in these same jurisdictions.

-In demonstrating compliance under section (2), the law school must report first-time bar passage data from as many jurisdictions as necessary to account for at least 70 percent of its graduates each year, starting with the jurisdiction in which the highest number of graduates took the bar exam and proceeding in descending order of frequency.
+In demonstrating compliance under section (2), the law school must report first-time bar passage data from as many jurisdictions as necessary to account for at least 70 percent of its graduates each year, starting with the jurisdiction in which the highest number of graduates took the bar examination exam and proceeding in descending order of frequency.
 When more than one jurisdiction is reported, the weighted average of the results in each of the reported jurisdictions shall be used to determine compliance.